csmatyi/covid_wgks_analysis/README.md

 I. Generation of WGKS
 In order to generate a WGKS from a covid WGS, you can use either one of two Python k-mer analysis scripts.
 One, kmer_analysis.py anakyzes all k-mers, whereas kmer_analysis_mm.py analyzes all k-mers with up to [k/2] mutations.
 These scripts were written in Python3.

+For an overview of the WGKS pipeline, read the paper by Cserhati et al., 2019 at https://pubmed.ncbi.nlm.nih.gov/31827584/

 You can run the scripts in this manner:

 A. k-mers without mismatches: